2nd ‘impressionist’ exposition 1876

 Note: see the extended page on the reviews with also an overview numbered as Rv1, 2, 3, etc.

-Most art-critics used both the terms ‘impressionists‘ and ‘intransigeants‘, added with some other terms; see.
+Most art-critics used both the terms ‘impressionists‘ and ‘intransigeants‘; see.

-Most of them focusing on the sketch-like lack of finish of the paintings and not on the newness of suburban subjects.
-(R2,p145+157+158)
+Note*: Clayson writes that most of the art-critics were focusing on the sketch-like lack of finish of the paintings and not on the newness of suburban subjects (R2,p145+157+158).
+I think this is a somewhat limited view, namely the ‘excessive use of colour’ is often brought up.

 1876, the results: